samlambert/pt-online-schema-change-analyze/README.md

 pt-online-schema-change-analyze
 ===============================

-Analyze a MySQL table before swapping it in place.
+Analyze a MySQL table before swapping it in place at the end of a migration.

 In certain cases it is recommended not to allow MySQL to recalculate table statistics as it can cause a drift in query plans.
 More info [here](http://www.mysqlperformanceblog.com/2011/10/06/when-does-innodb-update-table-statistics-and-when-it-can-bite/) and [here](http://www.mysqlperformanceblog.com/2013/12/03/innodb_stats_on_metadata-slow-queries-information_schema/).